apache/tvm/docs/langref/relay_adt.rst

 ===================================

 This section will go into more specific detail about the typing of ADTs.
-Most of the complexity involved here results from the fact that ADTs can be polymorphic and take type parameters, like functions.
+Most of the complexity involved results from the fact that ADTs can be polymorphic and take type parameters, like functions.

 For example, one of the standard ADTs commonly used in functional